Merzasphor/MWSE/docs/source/lua/type/niGeometryData/markAsChanged.rst

 markAsChanged
 ====================================================================================================

 Tells the renderer that the object has changed.
-Should be called after changing textures, vertices, or other properties.
+Should be called after you have finished changing any vertex data.

+If you have altered vertex positions, you may need to also call `updateModelBound`_.
+You should call it if vertices have been moved outside the bounds of the original model.

 Parameters
 ----------------------------------------------------------------------------------------------------

-flags (`number`_)
-    No description available.
+None

+.. _`updateModelBound`: updateModelBound.html
 .. _`tes3creature`: ../../../lua/type/tes3creature.html
 .. _`niObject`: ../../../lua/type/niObject.html
 .. _`tes3book`: ../../../lua/type/tes3book.html